 Orkney Islands Council, through the requirements of the Burial and Cremation (Scotland) Act 2016, is responsible for the overall management of council owned burial grounds.
 The Council provides its burials service to the public and to undertakers through the council’s registrars, administered locally by burial clerks in some areas.
-The physical assets are currently managed by the Environmental, Property & IT Services Directorate, within the Development and Infrastructure Committee Governance structure.
+The physical assets are currently managed by the Neighbourhood Services and Infrastructure directorate.

 Details of overall management and policy for Orkney’s burial grounds as well as customer rights and information can be found in the Code of Practice, Burial Ground Management Plan and Customer Charter, which can be downloaded from the 'Related Downloads' section of this page.

 The erection of a memorial shall only be permitted on purchased lairs, and lair owners must request permission from the Council.
 No artefacts, painting or other erection work of any kind will be permitted.

 Memorials should be constructed and installed in accordance with BS 8415:2018.
 Those undertaking the work should be suitably trained, qualified and certified to the COSVR 194 SQA Unit HA1J-04 Fix and Secure Memorial Masonry Award or equivalent.
 In addition, they should have appropriate public liability insurance.

 As of April 2022, a permit is required to be paid and approved by the Council to erect new memorials.
 These will be filled out by the customer and stonemason jointly and submitted to the Council.
 The ‘Application for Memorial Permit’ form (and an example filled out form) can be downloaded from the 'Related Downloads' section at the bottom of this page.
 The permit can be paid for over the phone with Customer Services.